Gaurang-Khator/Coding-Contest-Tracker/README.md

 ### Bookmarks
 Save your favorite contests for quick access.

-### YouTube Solutions
-View solution videos for contests or upload your own YouTube links to share with the community.

 ### Dark/Light Mode
 Toggle between dark and light themes based on your preference.

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

 ## Future Integrations
 - Scheduled Emails for contests
-- Support for other platforms like HackerRank, AtCoder
+- Support for other platforms like GFG, AtCoder
 - User authentication and profiles
 - Contest reminders and notifications